bazi/gsb4j/README.md

     curl http://localhost:8080/gsb4j/api/lookup?url=http://testsafebrowsing.appspot.com/apiv4/ANY_PLATFORM/MALWARE/URL/

 Please note that your URL supplied as a query parameter **must be URL-encoded** to avoid confusions.
-In the above example, URL is not encoded as *curl* takes care of it but ideally that URL should be encoded and supplied as `http%3A%2F%2Ftestsafebrowsing.appspot.com%2Fapiv4%2FANY_PLATFORM%2FMALWARE%2FURL%2F`.
+In the above example, URL is not encoded as *curl* takes care of it but ideally that URL should be URL-encoded.

 More details on [wiki page](https://github.com/bazi/gsb4j/wiki/HTTP-Proxy).